 No tax or NIC is normally deducted from self-employed income (your ‘trading income’) so you are responsible for making the necessary payments to HMRC.
 The exception is that subcontractors in the construction industry often have tax deducted made from payments made to them and examination markers who usually have tax deduced at the basic rate but not NIC.
 You can read more about the Construction Industry Scheme ('CIS') on GOV.UK.

-By law you are required to register with HMRC so they know they have to issue you with notice to complete a self assessment tax return and send you tax statements when required.
+By law you are required to register with HMRC so they know they have to issue you with notice to complete a Self Assessment tax return and send you tax statements when required.
 However, if you have only a small amount of self-employment income and can use the trading allowance then you may not need to register with HMRC.

 You might also need to consider whether you will need to register for VAT (Value Added Tax).
 See our VAT page for more information.